QR Codes

 Dynamic QR codes

-- A QR Code is created that points to the QR Code company landing page, and the QR Code company then redirects visits to the designated final landing page.
+- In sum: A QR Code is created that points to the QR Code company landing page, and the QR Code company then redirects visits to the designated final landing page.

 - The QR Code is available for the user to see.